Pazaz/RT5-Server/README.md

 # What is this?

 This is a small reference server to be able to load [RT5-Client](https://github.com/Pazaz/RT5-Client) and describe the process involved.
-This does not have any game logic or world simulation, and will not go past the title screen.

 ## How do I run it?